cosmos/interchain-security/docs/docs/upgrading/integrating_inactive_validators.md

 The following queries will change after this upgrade:

-### `/cosmos/staking/v1beta1/pool`
+* `/cosmos/staking/v1beta1/pool` / `gaiad query staking pool`

-The *bonded_tokens* will include the stake of all *bonded* validators.
-As the number of bonded validators will be increased as part of the upgrade, the number of bonded_tokens is expected to have a sudden increase after the upgrade is applied.
+The `bonded_tokens` will include the stake of all *bonded* validators.
+As the number of bonded validators will be increased as part of the upgrade, the number of `bonded_tokens` is expected to have a sudden increase after the upgrade is applied.

 ### All queries in the staking module that return a `Validator`

 All *bonded* validators will show with `Status=Bonded` .
-To identify *active* validators, query the validator set from Tendermint (https://docs.cometbft.com/v0.37/rpc/#/Info/validators), which will return the set of all *active* validators.
+To identify *active* validators, query the validator set from Tendermint (https://docs.cometbft.com/v0.37/rpc/#/Info/validators or `query comet-validator-set [height]`), which will return the set of all *active* validators.